wapmorgan/Threadable/README.md

 As you've seen in examples, we created a downloading worker.
 But there is no need for this, we could use predefined `DownloadWorker` which does the same.

-Full path: `wapmorgan\Threadable\DownloadWorker`
+- Full path: `wapmorgan\Threadable\DownloadWorker`
-Description: downloads remote file and saves it on local server.
+- Description: downloads remote file and saves it on local server.
-Payload:
+- Payload:
     - `source` - remote file url
     - `targe` - local file path

+# Use cases

+Examples of programs that can be built with `Threadable`:

+- Media converters / encoders
+- Data importers / exporters
+- Bots for social networks / messengers
+- Parsers / Scanners / Analyzers
+- Servers (_don't recommend, but if you want to reinvent the wheel_)
+- ...